LordOfDragons/fox-precompiled/README.md

 This repository here contains a precompiled FOX static library which already include PNG and JPEG library statically linked.
 This way the FOX library can be just statically linked and call it a day.
-A proper way is using FOX as shared library but that would required trailing PNG and JPEG DLL alongside.
+A proper way is using FOX as shared library but that would required trailing PNG, ZLib and JPEG DLL alongside.

 This static library is compiled and tested using Visual Studio 2019 Community Edition on 64-Bit Windows.
 32-Bit can be compiled too if required.